ddrake/Integrated_Farm_Budget_Tool/README.md

 ```

 The test files are located in the directory `ifbt/tests` and will be found by pytest automatically.
 If you get a message that pytest is not found, you may need to add the location of the pytest executable to your PATH.
-- Note: many of the tests depend on the data text files, which take their values from a slightly modified copy of the 1/30/2023 'benchmarks.xslx' workbook.
-If you are a collaborator and would like a copy of that workbook for testing purposes, please contact Dow.
+- Note: many of the tests depend on the data text files, which take their values from a slightly modified copy of the 1/30/2023 'benchmarks.xslx' workbook, named 'benchmarks_comparison.xlsx', which is available on the Collaborators' Google Drive IFBT folder.

-## Project collaborators
+- ## Project collaborators

 - Kelley Drake
 - Dow Drake